wolumen/libft_Library/README.md

 ## Description

 This project is all about recoding a set of the **libc** functions and some other very useful functions to create our own library.
 The goal is to gain a deeper understanding of C programming and to get familiar with dynamic memory usage, pointers and their applications, as well as different string manipulation technics.
 The Bonus covers single linked lists and function pointers.
+All code has to compile with -Wall -Werror -Wextra and to be free of memory possible leaks.

 ### Allowed functions